georust/rinex/doc/navigation.md

 ## Advanced manipulation using iterators & filters

-Extract all `E04` vehicule data from record:
+Extract all `E04` vehicule data from record, by using the `Sv` object comparison method

 ```rust
 let to_match = rinex::record::Sv::new(